afpineda/NuS-NimBLE-Serial/examples/README.md

   > to the Bluetooth side.

-  If your devkit is connected to the PC serial monitor, this sketch behaves quite similar to the *NuSEcho.ino* example above.
+  If your devkit is connected to the PC serial monitor, this sketch behaves quite similar to the *NuSerialDump.ino* example above.
   In such a case, make sure to configure the same line ending character sequence in both sides.